The Quintic Wave Equation with Kelvin-Voigt Damping: Strichartz estimates, Well-posedness and Global Stabilization: Introduction

-To overcome this bottleneck and remove the small data restriction, the second part of our work shifts the paradigm from the physical domain to the frequency space, deploying the modern arsenal of Harmonic Analysis.
+The first contribution of this work is a complete well-posedness theory for arbitrarily large initial data.
+Rather than working directly in the physical space, where the Kelvin--Voigt operator naturally lives in $H^{-1}$ and is therefore incompatible with the standard nonhomogeneous Strichartz estimates, we shift the entire analysis to the frequency domain.
+A Littlewood--Paley decomposition separates the solution into low and high spectral components.
+At low frequencies, Bernstein inequalities convert spectral localization into derivative gains, lifting the Kelvin--Voigt operator into an $L^2$ framework where the Strichartz estimates become effective.
+At high frequencies, instead of treating the damping as a perturbation, we incorporate it into the principal operator.
+The resulting commutator generated by the smooth spectral projector is shown to be a smoothing operator of order $-1$, allowing the derivative loss to be completely absorbed without affecting the critical dispersive estimates.
+This frequency-space strategy provides a robust local theory for arbitrary energy levels and removes the small-data restriction inherent in the classical Galerkin approach.
 The application of dispersive techniques to boundary value problems possesses a rich and profound history.
 The seminal works of Smith and Sogge \cite{SmithSogge1995} demonstrated how wave dispersion interacts with domains and rough boundaries.
 Subsequently, the celebrated contributions of the trio Burq, Lebeau, and Planchon \cite{BurqLebeauPlanchon} (BLP) solidified the use of spectral projectors and {\bf Littlewood-Paley} theory tailored to Dirichlet boundary conditions, allowing Strichartz estimates to flourish outside of $\mathbb{R}^n$.
 Furthermore, treating the singular damping terms via the Duhamel formulation crucially relies on the foundational machinery of Christ and Kiselev \cite{ChristKiselev}, which elegantly translates homogeneous dispersive bounds into retarded estimates, allowing low-frequency perturbations to be seamlessly absorbed.

-The core difficulty of the Kelvin-Voigt term lies in its $H^{-1}$ regularity, which makes it inherently hostile to the classical Strichartz estimates on the right-hand side of the wave equation.
-Classical Strichartz estimates are calibrated for data and source terms with compatible scaling and regularity.
-The Kelvin-Voigt operator introduces a derivative loss which is incompatible with a direct application of the dispersive framework.
-The obstruction is therefore not merely dispersive, but functional-analytic in nature.

-By introducing a Littlewood-Paley decomposition, we separate the wave into macroscopic (low-frequency) and microscopic (high-frequency) components.
-This dual-frequency mechanism is the central stabilizing principle of our nonlinear analysis: \begin{itemize}

-\item \textbf{The Low-Frequency Regime:} At low frequencies, the spectral projection $P_{\le N}$ combined with Bernstein's inequalities converts spectral localization into effective derivative gains.
-In this regime, the projected damping term behaves as a bounded perturbation in $L^2$, thereby completely neutralizing the derivative loss and allowing the Strichartz estimates to perform flawlessly without destroying the regularity.